udexon/PhosCloudless/FSR2_Benefits.md

 - Highlight YAHUDI as method to recruit collaborators for all project owners.

 YAHUDI can overcome this ....

-:: How to link previous to next paragraph?

-:: indent paragraphs that can later become a section

 Next step is to recruit project owners to use Phos.
 Reward with Earn Money as You Learn.